zengjixiang/jina/docs/tutorials/deploy-model.md

 ## Client: Send and receive requests to your service

-Use {class}`~jina-serve.Client` to make requests to the service.
+Use {class}`~jina.Client` to make requests to the service.
 As before, we use Documents as our basic IO format.
 We'll use the text prompt `rainbow unicorn butterfly kitten`:

 ```python
 from jina import Client